Assistant Professor; Director, Redekop School of Business

 Research Papers

 Magnus-Johnston, J. (in press).
-Mapping debt's biophysical claim: A comparative analysis of the debt–throughput nexus in Canada and Argentina after Bretton Woods.
+Mapping debt's biophysical signature: A comparative analysis of the debt–throughput nexus in Canada and Argentina.
 Ecological Economics.

 Magnus-Johnston, J. (in press).
 Debt's matter–energy multiplier: Toward a biohistorical theory of dysregulated economic metabolism.
 Ecological Economics.